TiberiusNemesis/codebound/Computer Science/Algorithms/algorithm.md

 ## Time Complexity

 A concept that expresses the amount of resources (usually time) it takes to run an algorithm.
 Basically, it's a way to express the efficiency or speed of an algorithm by the number of operations it performs before reaching the desired result.
-Usually, thi number is expressed as a function of the size of the input data, which is often referred to as "n".
+Usually, this number is expressed as a function of the size of the input data, which is often referred to as "n".

-Most of the time, time complexity is expressed by Big O notation, which defines the worst-case scenario for an algorithm's runtime.
-It can also be expressed by Big Θ and Big Ω to define the average and best-case scenarios.
+Most of the time, time complexity is expressed by [Big O](Computer%20Science/Asymptotic%20Notation/Big%20O.md) notation, which defines the worst-case scenario for an algorithm's runtime.
+It can also be expressed by [Big Θ](Computer%20Science/Asymptotic%20Notation/Big%20Θ.md) and [Big Ω](Computer%20Science/Asymptotic%20Notation/Big%20Ω.md) to define the average and best-case scenarios.

 ## Sources